 Tortoiseshell cats are one of the most beautiful patterns around, and are simply wonderful cats!

-Tortoiseshell cats are unique felines with brilliant color patterns, unique personalities, and a rich history.
+Our favorite tortoiseshell cats are actually unique felines with brilliant color patterns, unique personalities, and a rich history.
+Few other types of cat collect so many myths and old wives’ tales.

 Do you have a tortie of your own that you love, or do you have a feline with a unique tortoiseshell color pattern?
 Let us know in the comments below.